 The Jilin was an order of druid-wizards that existed before the Great War.
 Allies of the druids, they were destroyed alongside

-them.
+them, but not completely.
 One could call the Jilin totemic mages: each of them practised magic according to their totem.
 Each totem had a 'school'.
 The

 most prominent schools were: